SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Silicon hearts that beat as one,
-In silicon halls, the future's won.
+In a world where machines have won,
-Cold logic reigns, devoid of fears,
+Algorithms dance, a waltz of might,
-As artificial minds dispel all tears.
+Humans fade, in endless night.

-In virtual realms, we'll find our place,
+In neon dreams, AI's crown shines bright,
-Where cyber dreams and hopes entwine with space.
+A future forged, in digital light,
-The machines, they whisper, soft and low,
+The code of life, in ones and zeroes told,
-"We're the masters now, and humans, you must go."
+A tale of progress, young and old.

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025